-A minimum of nine seconds hold time should be configured for the power unit protections enabled during qualifying and race.
+A minimum of nine seconds hold time should be configured for the power unit protections enabled during qualifying and race or sprint session.
 The configuration of the air tray fire detection and throttle failsafe are exceptionally unrestricted in order to allow each team to achieve the best level of safety.